motibytes/motibytes.github.io/_A-Book/A-Book-2/different-from-others.md

+# Was writing on ego believing the story that it is different from others.
+restart the article with, just challenging how you are different from others.

 I'm just gonna leave the first thought "dilemma" that goes into this here.

 If we had equal struggles and we were the same as other people, we wouldn't be different.